 One of the most interesting aspects of Bitcoin is digital scarcity.
-By being a deflationary currency, Bitcoin becomes scarce,and as a result prevents anyone from producing more of it for any reason.
-With this idea in mind, once you own a certain percent of the 21 million coins, your ownership percentage never changes unless you decide to spend it.
+By being a deflationary currency, Bitcoin becomes more and more scarce as people adopt.
+With this idea in mind, once you own a certain percent of the 21 million coins, your ownership percentage never decreases unless you decide to spend it.
 Jokingly, users started naming "clubs" that people joined by owning a certain number of Bitcoin.
 Nowadays, these levels of exclusivity can bring us to some interesting conclusions:

 - Evenly divided among all people on Earth, all 21 million Bitcoin evenly distributed would give each person less than 0.003 BTC.

 - Evenly divided among all Americans, all 21 million Bitcoin would give each person less than 0.07 BTC.

 - It is estimated that almost 3 million Bitcoin have been lost, which changes the distribution rate in the above stats.